Who doesn’t want to grow their library of high-quality music?

 Even if you have a dedicated role responsible for new production music, it’s still about aiming to have more time to grow quicker and balance the other needs of the business.

 Whilst growing the library is important, it’s not directly connected with sales so each hour, each day, each week that you can get back from your workflow process will reap rewards in other sales-related tasks, or give you more capacity to rapidly scale.

 We recognised this growth barrier and created a solution that centralises the way you manage your album curation, with niche workflow tools designed specifically for managing a network of composers and your briefs.
 Without name-dropping too much, BMG & Universal both use this solution to manage their network of creatives.
 If this sounds of interest, head over to our private network solution for a gander (look) and get in touch for a demo.

 Sync traction counts for everything, of course, there’s value in having a large-high-quality catalogue, as it may well be underexposed and still be an attractive proposition to a buyer, but it’s the bottom line that really counts if you are looking to exit and sell the company.

 So the answer is simply yes, growing the quality offering to the clients will, in turn, improve your chances of conversion and placement numbers.
 We all know it is a very subjective business, so relationships and financial offerings are a big factor in closing deals.

 How many of your customers visit your website and acquire music?
 What percentage of your placements come directly from your library search or do you find yourself servicing and curating the music for the Music Supervisors and/or clients?

 Time to look at the data and crunch some numbers.
-Check your site traffic, bounce rate and think about how your customers truly engage with you.
-Is it cost-effective to run a front end website when most of your sales come through a serviced B2B route?
+Check your site traffic, and bounce rate and think about how your customers truly engage with you.
+Is it cost-effective to run a front-end website when most of your sales come through a serviced B2B route?

 Sales playlist curation and metadata management is a definite need in the world of production music and there are quite a few others in the market.